-The safety and performance of your boat depends on the distribution of load and weight.
+The safety and performance of the boat depends on load, weight and the distribution of each.

 The person/load capacity is determined by the USCG.
 A capacity plate is usually located within clear visibility of the boat operator or helm area.
 The capacity plate indicates limits for loading the boat, which are enforceable by law.